Originally designed as a two-year mission and launched on 22 October 2001, PROBA-1 is still going strong, providing very valuable hyperspectral data.

-The Project for On-Board Autonomy, or Proba-1, is ESA's technology demonstration mission operated with the support of ESA's Earthnet Programme.
-On 9 March, with 5,982 days in orbit, Proba-1 will surpass ERS-2, making it ESA's longest operated Earth Observation mission of all time.
+The Project for On-Board Autonomy, or PROBA-1, is ESA's technology demonstration mission operated with the support of ESA's Earthnet Programme.
+On 9 March 2018, after 5,982 days in orbit, PROBA-1 surpassed ERS-2, making it ESA's longest operated Earth Observation mission of all time.

 Extensive use is made of automated functions onboard the spacecraft.
 Full onboard flight dynamics computation, in conjunction with automated ground segment functions such as pass automation and high-level user interfaces, satisfy the spacecraft autonomy requirements.

-A technology demonstrator turned into an Earth observation mission, the microsatellite – just a cubic metre in volume – has acquired endless environmental science images with its main Compact High Resolution Imaging Spectrometer (CHRIS), an hyperspectral imager able to record 17 to 34 metre resolution scenes across a programmable selection of up to 63 spectral bands, at five different viewing angles.
+PROBA-1 has acquired endless environmental science images with its main Compact High Resolution Imaging Spectrometer (CHRIS), an hyperspectral imager able to record 17 to 34 metre resolution scenes across a programmable selection of up to 63 spectral bands, at five different viewing angles .

 Supporting the work of a worldwide community of scientists, almost 1,000 study sites have been imaged, some of them continuously since the mission’s earliest days, supporting 276 unique Principal Investigators (PIs).

 The CHRIS imager provides 19 spectral bands (fully programmable) in the VNIR range (400 - 1050 nm) at a Ground Sampling Distance (GSD) of 17 m.
 CHRIS can be reconfigured to provide 63 spectral bands at a spatial resolution of about 34 m.
 Each nominal image forms a square of 13 km x 13 km on the ground (at perigee).
 The observation of the square target area consists of five consecutive push-broom scans by the single-line array detectors.
 Each scan is executed at a different view angle to the target within a 55º cone centred at the target zenith.